musakanneh/musakanneh/README.md

-### Here is what I am working on:
+### About me.

-- 🔭 I’m currently working on ... projects in C
+I am instrumental in modifying sophisticated software to automate processes.
+I enjoy recommending smart system design and optimization strategies to promote team success.

-- 🔭 I’m currently learning ...
-Vue.Js
+- 🔭 I’m currently learning Vue.Js, and working on projects in C.
 - 👯 I’m looking to collaborate on open source projects in C or Python.